Christian Thought: Basic Christian beliefs and doctrines

 Who was John Wesley anyway?

 John Wesley (1703-1791) was an English cleric, theologian, and evangelist.
-He along with his brother Charles Wesley, was instrumental in the founding of the Methodist movement.
-John Wesley was born in Epworth, Lincolnshire, England, and was ordained as a priest in the Church of England.
+He, along with his brother Charles Wesley, was instrumental in founding what became the Methodist Church.
+John Wesley was born in Epworth, Lincolnshire, England.
+He was an ordained minister in the Church of England (also known as the Anglican Church).

-Wesley is best known for his role in the Methodist revival, which began as a movement within the Church of England but eventually became a separate denomination.
-He traveled extensively throughout England, preaching to large crowds in open fields, marketplaces, and wherever people would gather to hear him.
-His preaching emphasized personal faith, the importance of living a holy life, and social justice.
+Wesley is best known for his role in the Methodist revival.
+That began as a revitalization movement within the Church of England but eventually became a separate denomination.
+He traveled extensively throughout England, preaching to large crowds in open fields, marketplaces, and wherever people could gather to hear him.
+His preaching emphasized personal faith, holiness, and social justice.
+To promote spiritual growth and accountability among his followers, he organized societies and class meetings..

 More on the Wesleyan theological tradition